Confidentiality of Information

 The DSS Office destroys documentation and other disability-related information seven years after a student leaves the college.

 Students wishing to request reconsideration of accommodation decisions and/or implementation should first engage the person who is responsible for the object of the grievance informally, to attempt to resolve the problem.

 If a faculty member does not agree with an accommodation assigned to a student, the faculty member must communicate with the DSS Office first.
 Until and only if DSS decides otherwise, the faculty member must continue to provide the assigned accommodation.

 If a student or faculty member’s grievance regarding an accommodation cannot be resolved informally, formal complaints should be addressed to the ADA/ Section 504 Coordinator, according to the following process:

-Students and faculty file a complaint by completing the Disability Grievance form within 14 days of the alleged issue.
+Students and faculty file a complaint by completing the Disability Grievance form within seven days of the alleged issue.
 Forms are available at the DSS Office.
 The completed Disability Grievance Form should be submitted to the ADA/ Section 504 Coordinator.

 If appropriate, an investigation shall follow the filing of a complaint by the ADA/ Section 504 Coordinator.
 The Coordinator shall interview all involved entities and ask them to submit evidence relative to the complaint.

 The ADA/ Section 504 Coordinator shall issue a written description of the findings of the investigation and notify the student and faculty member in writing within 14 days of the form submission.

 The DSS Office shall maintain the files and records of complaints filed.

 The DSS Office recommends using the above grievance procedure; however, students and faculty may file a grievance with the Office of Civil Rights (OCR) at any time at the following address:

 Office for Civil Rights